Indemnification in focus as FSB sets out final proposals to tackle fund risks

 borrower or counterparty indemnifications to their clients,

-The indemnity insures against potential losses when a
+notably their funds.
+The indemnity insures against potential

-counterparty defaults or does not return borrowed securities
+losses when a counterparty defaults or does not return borrowed

-and the pledged collateral is not sufficient to cover
+securities and the pledged collateral is not sufficient to

-replacement of the losses.
+cover replacement of the losses.

 Agent lender banks are already subject to the Basel capital